A local’s guide to Townsville

 For a top-notch meal

-Palmer Street is Townsville’s restaurant strip and The Salt Cellar has an amazing dinner tapas menu and great service.
+Palmer Street is Townsville’s restaurant strip and The Salt Cellar (eds note: business has changed ownership and name to Seasoned) has an amazing dinner tapas menu and great service.
 Try the duck shanks, they won’t disappoint.

 For a night out

 The Brewery on Flinders Street is in an amazing heritage-listed GPO building and has a relaxed atmosphere where you can hold a conversation and sample their range of hand-crafted beers.

 The Sweatshop has expertly made merlo coffee from talented baristas (disclaimer: I’m one of them) at a nice price and a great atmosphere.
 There’s a solo gallery and lots of books and games to play.

 A couple of tickets to the Reef HQ Aquarium is a must.
 There’s so much to see and it gives you a great insight into the amazing marine life in the waters just off shore.

 For the family

 You can either stay local and enjoy a BBQ at the rock pools at The Strand, or catch a quick ferry to have a picnic in the shade overlooking Alma Bay on Magnetic Island.